DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-LeaAlquiza/README.md

        Exclusive Disjunction (XOR)          ⊕     p ⊕ q ≡ (¬p ∧ q)  ∨  (p ∧ ¬q) |
        Conditional (IF-THEN, etc.)          →             p → q ≡ ¬p ∨ q
   Biconditional (IF AND ONLY IF, etc.)      ↔       p ↔ q ≡ (p → q) ∧ (q → p) |
 - Additionally, we also learned about Inverse, Converse, and Contrapositive.
-Expressing these three in logical expression form, assuming p → q:
+Expressing these three in logical expression form, assuming p → q:<br/>
 Conditinal Operator |  Expression
 --------------------|------------
 Inverse | ¬p → ¬q
 Converse | q → p
 Contrapositive | ¬q → ¬p

-- I was also able to answer some quesions during class including:
+- I was also able to answer some quesions during class including:<br/>
 Number-Letter of Question |  Question | Answer
 --------------------------|-----------|-------
 8-b | p: I bought a lottery ticket this week.<br/> q: I won the million dollar jackpot.<br/> Express p v q as an English sentence. | I bought a lottery ticket this week or I won the million dollar jackpot.